Piper excelsum: Flowers

-The flowers are produced on greenish, erect spikes 2.5–7.5 cm long.
+The flowers are produced on greenish, erect spikes 2.5–7.5cm long.
+They can be uni- or bisexual.
 Kawakawa flowers are quite minute and very closely placed around the spike.
 After pollination the flowers gradually swell and become fleshy to form small, berry-like fruits that are yellow to bright orange.

 Berries

 Each berry cluster is the size of a small finger.
 Ripening period is January and February.
-These fruits are favoured by kererū or New Zealand pigeon (Hemiphaga novaeseelandiae) and tui (Prosthemadera novaeseelandiae).
+These fruits are favoured by kererū or New Zealand pigeon (Hemiphaga novaeseelandiae) and tūī (Prosthemadera novaeseelandiae).
+They contain very sticky juices.

 Uses

-Kawakawa is a traditional medicinal plant of the Māori.
-An infusion is made from the leaves or roots, and used for bladder problems, boils, bruises, to relieve pain or toothache, or as a general tonic.
+Kawakawa was used as a traditional medicinal plant of the Māori.
+An infusion made from the leaves or roots was used or its leaves were chewed to relieve toothache, and wounds were often bound in kawakawa leaves.
 The sweet edible yellow berries (most often found in summer on female trees) of the plant were eaten as a diuretic.
+Traditionally, leaves with holes that had been eaten by caterpillars were considered the best to use.

-It also is important in cultural contexts: host people of a marae wave leaves of kawakawa to welcome guests.
-At a tangi, both hosts and guests may wear wreaths of kawakawa on the head as a sign of mourning.
+In cultural contexts, host people of a marae wave leaves of kawakawa to welcome guests.
+Kawakawa are associated with death, and at a tangi, both hosts and guests may wear wreaths of kawakawa on the head as a sign of mourning.

+Early European settlers to New Zealand used kawakawa in teas, and experimented using it as a flavouring agent in beer.
 It is commonly grown as an ornamental plant in gardens.
+Kawakawa essential oil contains myristicin, a deliriant when consumed in high concentrations.